AdobeDocs/experience-manager-learn.en/help/assets/creative-workflows/aem-desktop-app.md

 ---
 title: AEM Desktop App
 description: Use AEM Desktop App to simplify access to any asset managed in AEM on desktop, for any application and file format.
-kt: 2551
-sub-product: assets
-feature: Experience Manager Desktop App
 version: 6.5, 6.4, 6.3
 topic: Content Management
+feature: Desktop App
 role: User
 level: Beginner
+kt: 2551
+thumbnail: 28868.jpeg
 ---

 # Use AEM Desktop App